A. C. Greene: Family

+Greene gave much credit for his love of reading, writing, and storytelling to his maternal grandmother, Maude E. Cole (1879–1961).
+Besides being a writer and poet, she was also an amateur painter.
+She was a prize-winning and published poet and author, and from 1926 to 1946, a librarian at the Carnegie Library in Abilene, Texas.

-In 1989, Greene's wife Betty died from cancer.
-He subsequently remarried Judy Dalton Hyland (née Julia Hall Dalton; 1933–2012), who in 1979 had divorced John Walton Hyland, M.D.
-Judy was the daughter of the former governor of Missouri, John Montgomery Dalton.
-Through that marriage, he gained two stepdaughters: Julia "Julie" Elizabeth Hyland and Leslie Catherine Hyland.
+A.C. was married twice, first in 1950 to Betty Jo Dozier (1925–1989).
+They had three sons and a daughter.
+In 1989, Betty died from cancer.
+He subsequently remarried Judy Dalton Hyland (née Julia Hall Dalton; 1933–2012), daughter of the former governor of Missouri, John Montgomery Dalton.
+Through that marriage, he gained two stepdaughters.
 Judy died 8 August 2012 in Austin.